Florida set to execute inmate James Phillip Barnes in nurse's 1988 hammer killing

-A Florida man sentenced to death for the 1988 attack on a woman who was sexually assaulted and killed with a hammer, then set on fire in her own bed, is set for execution Thursday after dropping all his appeals and saying he was ready to die.
+ST. PETERSBURG, Fla.
+(AP) — Florida is preparing to execute a man convicted of strangling his wife and brutally murdering another woman years earlier — a lethal injection that's expected to proceed on schedule after he dropped all legal appeals and said he wants to accept his punishment.

-James Phillip Barnes, 61, was to be executed by lethal injection at 6 p.m. at Florida State Prison in Starke.
-It would mark the fifth execution this year in Florida.
+James Phillip Barnes, 61, is scheduled to die by lethal injection at 6 p.m.
+Thursday at Florida State Prison in Starke.
+He would be the fifth person put to death in the state this year.

 Barnes was serving a life sentence for the 1997 strangulation of his wife, 44-year-old Linda Barnes, when he wrote letters in 2005 to a state prosecutor claiming responsibility for the killing years earlier of Patricia “Patsy” Miller, a nurse who lived in a condominium in Melbourne, along Florida's east coast.

-Barnes represented himself in court hearings where he offered no defense, pleaded guilty to killing Miller and accepted the death penalty.
-Miller, who was 41 when Barnes killed her, had some previous unspecified negative interactions with him, according to a jailhouse interview he gave to German film director Werner Herzog.
+Barnes represented himself in court hearings where he offered no defense, pleaded guilty to killing Miller and did not attempt to seek a life sentence rather than the death penalty.
+Miller, who was 41 when Barnes killed her, had had some unspecified negative interactions with him, according to a jailhouse interview he gave to film director Werner Herzog.

 “There were several events that happened (with Miller).
 I felt terribly humiliated, that's all I can say,” Barnes said in the interview.